cartoon-raccoon/afwm/README.md

 This is my learning project for both X and Rust, so I may not accept PRs for now unless they're smaller things like bug fixes.

+Uses Rust bindings for XCB vs the older Xlib.

 No ICCCM support, see: https://raw.githubusercontent.com/kfish/xsel/master/rant.txt